needle-tools/needle-engine-support/documentation/export.md

 # Export ⚙️
 To mark any Unity scene as "exportable", add an ``ExportInfo`` component to a root object.
-This component helps you to generate your new web project from a template, set up dependencies to other component libraries (we call them `NpmDef`), and to deploy your project.
+This component helps you to generate your new web project from a template, set up dependencies to other component libraries (we call them NpmDef) and to deploy your project.

 > By default, your scene is exported on save.
 This setting can be changed by disabling ``Auto Export`` in the ``ExportInfo`` component.